-To evaluate the performance of data operations we ran random read, random write, sequential read, and sequential write micro-benchmarks.
-For each benchmark we created an 8GB file, which is twice the size of the machine's memory.
-This reduces the effects that caches have on the workload, because the workloads cycle through their list of blocks before rereading a block.
+To evaluate the performance of data operations we ran a random read, random write, sequential read, and sequential write micro-benchmark.
+For each benchmark we performed 20,000 operations on a single 1GB file.
 For sequential operations, we operated (read or write) on consecutive pages of the file in sequence.
 For random operations, we generated a pre-populated pattern by randomly shuffling a sequential list of page numbers, and operated on the file using the shuffled list.
 This method ensures that there are no repeated pages so that caching does not affect the results.
+We used each file system's native page size: 4,096-byte pages for Ext3 and 4,070-byte pages for Amino.